AuxStudio/react-native-boiler-plate/STYLE_GUIDE.md

 ### Services and sagas

 * Every service should have a saga.
-* If you're going to couple sagas (see ./sagas/permissions/checkAndRequestPermissions), that's okay, but make sure the individual sagas are available individually (ie. checkPermission and requestPermission are in separate files).
+* If you're going to couple sagas (see ./sagas/auth/linkUserWithCredential), that's okay, but make sure the individual sagas are available individually (ie. linkUserWithCredential and signInAnonymously are in separate files).
 * Sagas should not implicitly yield (put) an action.
 Use the nextAction convention (see all sagas).
 This allows for much better customisablility when calling sagas.

 ### Firebase